HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/dcs/dcs_remote.md

 -   Update the content-types.properties file to ensure that document conversions are configured for different file types.
 For instructions, read *Enabling Document Conversion Services*.
 -   Copy the RemoteDCS.zip file to your file system.
 Locate the RemoteDCS.zip file in your HCL Portal installation directory under `[PortalServer\_root](../reference/wpsdirstr.md#wp_root)`/lwo/prereq.odc/RemoteSearchInstaller.

+    !!!note
-    **Note:** Updated versions of RemoteDCS.zip might be available online.
+        Updated versions of RemoteDCS.zip might be available online.
 Check the *Recommended fixes and updates for WebSphere® Portal and Web Content Management* site.

 Local document conversion is supported on z/OS®.
 You do not have to run Document Conversion Services remotely for z/OS.
 If required, install the following package on the remote server to improve graphics performance with your document conversions: X11R6.